 Most people are depressed and despise where they are in life.
 Here’s an idea:

 How to jump-start the quality of your social life by simply tweaking a tiny aspect of your personality

 We all crave the bliss and joy of a child.
 Here’s an example:

 I’ve never laughed so much in my life.
 The secret of the happiest people in the world

 The More You Tell, The More You Sell

-Companies and marketer that base their copy on the idea that people don’t read flop.
+Companies and marketers base their copy on the idea that people don’t read flops.
 They base their whole campaigns on cute slogans while instead longer copy sells.

 Don’t Look Like an Ad